This page includes information about the Discover it® Business Card that is not currently available on Bankrate and may be out of date.

 Why it’s the best business card for earning cash back

-The Capital One® Spark® Cash for Business is ideal for easy cash back earning as you receive a flat 2 percent back for each dollar you spend with no bonus categories to keep track of.
-The $500 welcome bonus is also generous, and you can redeem your cash back at any amount.
+The Capital One Spark Cash for Business is ideal for easy cash back earning as you receive a flat 2 percent back for each dollar you spend with no bonus categories to keep track of.
+The $500 welcome bonus (when you spend $4,500 on your card within three months) is also generous, and you can redeem your cash back at any amount.

-You’ll receive cardholder benefits like secondary auto rental coverage, purchase protection against damage and theft, emergency card replacement and extended warranties on eligible items.
+You’ll receive cardholder benefits like fraud coverage, purchase security, emergency card replacement and warranty manager/extended on eligible items.
 The annual fee is also waived on this card for the first year.
 After that, you’ll pay $95.
+(Terms, conditions and exclusions apply.
+Refer to your Guide to Benefits for more details)

 CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®